mcbobke/Runaway-Anteater/README.md

 ## How to Play
 Download the ProdBuild folder and run the executable (Windows).
 Otherwise, clone the project and run the "start_menu" scene, or build the project for your platform.

+Use the left and right arrow keys to avoid oncoming bikers and students that are crossing the road.
+Collect ants to increase your life count.
+Survive as long as possible!